eclipse/lsp4jakarta/README.md

 Refer to our [BUILDING](docs/BUILDING.md) document for information about prerequisites, setting up, and common errors.

+2. If `mvn verify` returns errors or compilation failures, verify that you are using JavaSE-11.
+You may have to configure $JAVA_HOME variable and make sure it pointing to the correct location.

 ## Contributing

 Our [CONTRIBUTING](docs/CONTRIBUTING.md) document contains details for submitting pull requests.